Schmek704/Playtime-Code-Python/README.md

 # Starting_Out
-First attempt at anything github-ish!!
+Father/Daughter team up to tackle coding!
 Long time listener, first time caller.
-Will be adding new project soon.
-Like to play in Python, pulling ideas in with the kids and making some story book editors.
-Any advice or help is appreciated as we start down this new chapter of life!
+We are creating a desktop Vegas Craps game using Python.
+Starting out with a simple street craps version, and then adding in layers as we go.
+Street Craps code is complete.
+No formatting yet, and no html yet.
+Just simple Python code.
+Giggity!